Matthew J. Blit

 Matthew J. Blit (born March 9, 1975) is an American employment discrimination attorney best known for representing clients in high-profile matters involving celebrities and other notable parties.
-Blit is often referred to as a "high powered attorney" by the media, and has represented clients in cases involving celebrities such as Mariah Carey and James Franco.
 Blit also represented David Kuchinsky in his suit against New York Knicks center Eddy Curry; Ian Bernardo against American Idol; model Ashley Chontos in her sexual harassment suit against her former employer; and former actress and Binibining Pilipinas contestant Joanna "Dindi" Gallardo-Mills in her workplace-abuse suit against the companion of comic-book artist Frank Miller.
 In addition, Blit has represented a number of exotic dancers in sexual harassment and wage and hour claims against gentleman's clubs.

 Early life

 Matthew J. Blit was born in Brooklyn, New York, was the elder of two sons, and grew up in the neighborhood of Mill Basin, where he attended South Shore High School.
 His father is a Cuban-American and his mother is of English and Romanian descent.
 Blit received his Bachelor of Arts degree from Saint John's University in 1997.
 In 2000, Blit graduated from St. John's University School of Law, earning the degree of Juris Doctor.